Codeiwomple/TryHackMe/Scripting.md

 ### Task 3: Encrypted Server Chit Chat

-Had to visit the docs afew times for this one:
+Had to visit the docs a few times for this one:
 - Connect to server via UDP to get the initial instructions
-- Connect again to recieve the next set
+- Connect again to receive the next set
 - Store key and iv (Hard coded for ease)
 - Convert the checksum into a more usable/ readable format

-- Connect agin, and recieve AES CGM cipher text and tags
+- Connect agin, and receive AES CGM cipher text and tags
 - Decrypt
 - Hash the plain text and compare it to the given checksum
 - Repeat this until a match is found